-Discover the difference between two popular ways to use cannabis: tincture vs. edibles, and learn how they can impact you differently with their onset and duration times and ultimately how they make you feel.
+Did you know that the way you consume cannabis can have a big affect on the way it makes you feel?
+Discover the difference between two popular ways to use cannabis: sublingual tinctures held under the tongue vs. edibles.
+Learn how they can impact you differently with their onset and duration times and ultimately how they make you feel.

-• A simple explanation of tinctures vs. edibles
+- A simple explanation of sublingual tinctures vs. edibles

 Why You Will Love This Guide

-There are various ways to use cannabis to manage conditions like chronic pain, anxiety, and more.
+There are so many different ways someone can use cannabis to manage symptoms that associate conditions like chronic pain, anxiety, and more.

-Oftentimes I get asked about the different ways to consume cannabis by members of my Well With Cannabis Community.
+Often, I get asked about the different ways to consume cannabis and what that really means by members of my Well With Cannabis Community.

-I tell them how you use cannabis will influence how soon they feel the effects and how strongly they may feel them.
+My answer is always the same.
+I tell them “how you use cannabis will influence how soon you feel the effects and how strongly they may feel them”.

-The key differences are the absorption and bioavailability rates, onset times, and duration of effects.
+When you take cannabis in the body in different ways, the main differences are the absorption and bioavailability rates, onset times, and duration of effects of each method.

 In this guide, we will review tinctures vs. edibles in detail, explain why each method can affect you differently, and help you pick the one that’s right for you.